Honor Code and Rules of the School of Law

 - Degree of harm or seriousness of offense: The degree of harm to others and the seriousness of the violation are relevant factors in recommending sanctions.

-- Prior violations: The Investigator may consider prior violations of the Honor Code or the Student Code of Professional Conduct as aggravating factors.
+- Prior violations: The Investigator may consider prior violations of the Honor Code as aggravating factors.

 - Willingness to make restitution: The Investigator may consider a student's willingness to make restitution.
 Restitution may include compensation for loss, damage, or injury, in the form of appropriate service or monetary or material replacement.